 30. How to introduce characters: 6 ways to be memorable

 What are the different ways you can introduce a new character in your story?
 Find suggestions here.

 31. How to start a story in first person: 8 pointers

 When introducing a first person narrator for the first time, here are ways to make this character memorable.

-Naming characters is often challenging.
-How do you give characters names that fit their type or persona?
+Naming characters is hard.
+How do you give characters names that fit?
 Read our best posts on naming your characters:

 32. Naming characters: 5 steps to find fictional character names

 What’s in a name?
 Read tips for using name meanings and symbolism to make each character’s name count.

 33. Character profiles: 5 questions for a detailed cast